DoYunseo/Leetcode_practice/strings/detect_capital/README.md

 # Savio's Time Complexity Analysis

 For each check it is one pass through the string which comes down to `O(n)`, where `n` is the length of the `string`

+# Yunseo's Time Complexity Analysis

+Time complexity: `O(n)` where 'n' is the length of the string 'word'